The Paths Glossary is a directory of cultural, historical, and geographical terms and topics addressed within articles on this site.

 City in northeastern Myanmar which was historically part of the Lanna Kingdom.

-Hindu-Buddhist kingdom which ruled much of Southeast Asia from their capital at Angkor.
+Hindu-Buddhist kingdom that ruled much of Southeast Asia from their capital at Angkor.

 The largest and deepest of the Great Lakes.